-- n.
-Bank Branches.
-Stifel Bank need not pay any Check presented at a branch office.
-Stifel Bank reserves the right to refuse to cash or to impose a charge on anyone who asks Stifel Bank to cash a Check that you have written.
-Even if your Check is otherwise properly payable, we will not be liable to you for dishonor of your Check, or otherwise, as a result of such refusal. - o.
+- 14. Bank Branches.
+Bank need not pay any Check presented at a branch office.
+Bank reserves the right to refuse to cash or to impose a charge on anyone who asks Bank to cash a Check that you have written.
+Even if your Check is otherwise properly payable, we will not be liable to you for dishonor of your Check, or otherwise, as a result of such refusal. - 15.
 Not Bank Account.
 You should be aware that the Check writing, Card, and ACH services are intended to provide easy access to assets in your Account, but that your Account is not a bank account.
-Assets in the Account are not deposits or obligations of, nor insured or guaranteed by, the U.S. government, any financial institution (including Stifel Bank), the Federal Deposit Insurance Corporation, or the Federal Reserve Board. - p.
+Assets in the Account are not deposits or obligations of, nor insured or guaranteed by, the U.S. government, any financial institution (including BNY Mellon and Bank), the Federal Deposit Insurance Corporation, or the Federal Reserve Board. - 16.
 Safeguard Your Checks.
-You may not be able to recover amounts withdrawn through unauthorized use of Checks if you have not taken reasonable care in safeguarding the Checks or have not promptly notified Stifel of the unauthorized use. - q.
-IRA Check Writing.
-BEFORE CONSIDERING CHECK WRITING PRIVILEGES FOR AN IRA ACCOUNT, BE ADVISED THAT WHEN YOU WITHDRAW CASH FROM YOUR IRA BY WRITING A CHECK, IT IS CONSIDERED AN IRA DISTRIBUTION AND THERE MAY BE TAX CONSEQUENCES.
+You may not be able to recover amounts withdrawn through unauthorized use of Checks if you have not taken reasonable care in safeguarding the Checks or have not promptly notified Stifel of the unauthorized use.

+17. IRA Check Writing.
+BEFORE CONSIDERING CHECK WRIT-ING PRIVILEGES FOR AN IRA ACCOUNT, BE ADVISED THAT WHEN YOU WITHDRAW CASH FROM YOUR IRA BY WRITING A CHECK, IT IS CONSIDERED AN IRA DISTRIBUTION AND THERE MAY BE TAX CONSEQUENCES.
 All amounts withdrawn and kept are includible in taxable income, except the portion, if any, which represents a return of nondeductible contributions.
-Stifel IRA Custodian is required to report all IRA distributions to the Internal Revenue Service and to you on Form 1099R.
+Stifel is required to report all IRA distributions to the Internal Revenue Service and to you on Form 1099R.
 The form will be issued by January 31 of the following year after a redemption.

-IMPORTANT: If you are writing a check to meet your Required Minimum Distribution, please write the check at least one month prior to your deadline.
+IMPORTANT: If you are over 701⁄2 years old and are writing a check to meet your Required Minimum Distribution, please write the check at least one month prior to your deadline.
 An IRA check writing distribution will be reported for the year in which the check clears Stifel's bank.

-With respect to your IRA, Stifel IRA Custodian requires you to elect not to have taxes withheld from your IRA check writing distribution.
+As your IRA custodian, Stifel requires you to elect not to have taxes withheld from your IRA check writing distribution.
 At any time, you may surrender your IRA checks, complete a Self-Directed IRA Withdrawal Statement, and elect to have taxes withheld from IRA distribution checks issued by our home office.